MarkusBordihn/BOs-Lobby/README.md

 ![Screenshot of the fishing dimension][fishing_dimension]

+## Gaming Dimension

+The optional gaming dimension could be enabled over the config file and could be used as based for your gaming dimension.

+## Void Dimension

+The optional void dimension could be enabled over the config file and could be used for anything else like mob farm or PVP area.

 ## User Commands

 - **/fishing** teleports you to the fishing dimension
 - **/lobby** teleports you to the lobby
 - **/mining** teleports you to the mining dimension
 - **/spawn** teleports you to the overworld
+- **/gaming** teleports you to the overworld
+- **/void** teleports you to the overworld

+Note: The command names could be adjusted over the config file.

 ## Customization